IITM-BS-Codebase/iitm-backend/README.md

-# Backend Infrastructure for the IITM BSc Discord
+# Backend Infrastructure for the IITM B.Sc.
+Discord

 ## Setup